 the time of adjustment of the active power is shorter than the value specified in Article 13(1)(c) or reasonably justified if greater.

+With regard to the grid forming simulations:

+the HVDC system owner shall simulate its technical capability to provide grid forming capability according to Article 14, if applicable.

+In case that Article 47 (5) is applicable, the remote End HVDC converter station owner shall simulate its capability to modulate the isolated AC network frequency and voltage phase angle.

+the simulation is deemed passed, provided that compliance with the requirements specified in accordance with Article 14 is demonstrated.

+With regard to the fast frequency control capability simulations:

+the HVDC system shall demonstrate its technical capability to provide fast frequency control according to Article 14b.

+the simulation is deemed passed, provided that compliance with the requirements specified in accordance with Article 14b is demonstrated.

+With regard to the RoCoF simulations:

+the HVDC system shall demonstrate its technical capability to provide RoCoF immunity according to Article 12.

+the simulation is deemed passed, provided that compliance with the requirements specified in accordance with Article 12 is demonstrated.

+With regard to the fast recover from DC faults:

+the HVDC system owner shall simulate the capability of the HVDC system to fast recover from disturbances in the DC system (DC network) according to Article 27.

+the simulation is deemed passed, provided that compliance with the requirements specified in accordance with Article 12 is demonstrated.

+With regard to the voltage phase angle jump simulations:

+the HVDC system shall demonstrate its technical capability to provide voltage phase angle jump immunity according to Article 12b.

+the simulation is deemed passed, provided that compliance with the requirements specified in accordance with Article 12b is demonstrated.

 Article 74

-Compliance simulations for DC-connected power park modules and remote-end HVDC converter units
+Compliance simulations for asynchronously connected power park modules, asynchronously connected electricity storage modules, asynchronously connected power to gas demand unit and remote-end HVDC converter units

-DC-connected power park modules are subject to the compliance simulations detailed in this Article.
+Asynchronously connected power park modules and asynchronously connected electricity storage modules are subject to the compliance simulations detailed in this Article.
 Equipment certificates may be used instead of part of the simulations described below, on the condition that they are provided to the relevant system operator.

 With regard to the fast fault current injection simulation:

-the DC-connected power park module owner shall simulate the capability for fast fault current injection in the conditions set forth in Article 20(2)(b) of Regulation (EU) 2016/631; and
+the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner shall simulate the capability for fast fault current injection in the conditions set forth in Article 20(2)(b) of RfG 2.0; and

-the simulation shall be deemed passed, provided that compliance with the requirement according to Article 20(2)(b) of Regulation (EU) 2016/631 is demonstrated.
+the simulation shall be deemed passed, provided that compliance with the requirement according to Article 20(2)(b) of RfG 2.0 is demonstrated.

-With regard to the post fault active power recovery simulation:
+With regard to the post fault active power recovery simulation of A-PPM and A-ESM:

-the DC-connected power park module owner shall simulate the capability for post fault active power recovery in the conditions set forth in Article 20(3)(a) ofRegulation (EU) 2016/631; and
+the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner shall simulate the capability for post fault active power recovery in the conditions set forth in Article 20(3)(a) of RfG 2.0; and

-the simulation shall be deemed passed, provided that compliance with the requirement according to Article 20(3)(a) of Regulation (EU) 2016/631 is demonstrated.
+the simulation shall be deemed passed, provided that compliance with the requirement according to Article 20(3)(a) of RfG 2.0 is demonstrated.

+With regard to the post fault active power recovery simulation of A-PtG-DU:

+The asynchronously connected power to gas demand unit owner shall simulate the capability for post fault active power recovery in the conditions set forth in Article 40(a).(c).

+the simulation shall be deemed passed, provided that compliance with the requirement according to Article 40 (a).(c) is demonstrated.

-With regard to the reactive power capability simulation of DC-connected power park modules:
+With regard to the reactive power capability simulation of asynchronously connected power park modules and asynchronously connected electricity storage modules: